-The probate court for Hamilton County, Ohio—location of our hometown of Cincinnati—launched an Archived Record Search for records from 1791 to 1994.
+The probate court for Hamilton County, Ohio—location of our hometown of Cincinnati—has an Archived Records Search for records from 1791 to 1994.

 It’s not a database search where you type in a name.
 Instead, you open image files (PDFs or TIFs) of index books and/or record books for records including: